KanduWorkshop/Kandupedia/docs/index.md

 The information in this site is based and directed towards Australian railways.

-Lets make thie information here as accurate and comprehensive as possible, but i cannot do this alone, any help is appreciated.
+Lets make this information here as accurate and comprehensive as possible, but I cannot do this alone, any help is much appreciated!

 This is only a part time project, it will take time to get this all set up and laid out in a way that works, and there will be a lot of trial and error.